Lou Tellegen

-Lou Tellegen (born Isidor Louis Bernard Edmon van Dommelen; November 26, 1881 or 1883 – October 29, 1934) was a Dutch-born stage and film actor, film director and screenwriter.
+Lou Tellegen (born Isidor Louis Bernard Edmon van Dommelen; November 26, 1883 – October 29, 1934) was a Dutch-born stage and film actor, film director and screenwriter.

 Early life

-Tellegen was the illegitimate child of a separated, but not divorced, lieutenant of the West-Indian Army Isidore Louis Bernard Edmon Tellegen (1836–1902) and his partner Anna Maria van Dommelen (1844–1917), widow of Eduard Hendrik Jan Storm van 's Gravezande.
+Lou Tellegen was born as Isidor Louis Bernard Edmon van Dommelen in Sint-Oedenrode, the illegitimate child of a separated, but not divorced, lieutenant of the West-Indian Army Isidore Louis Bernard Edmon Tellegen (1836–1902) and his partner Anna Maria van Dommelen (1844–1917), widow of Eduard Hendrik Jan Storm van 's Gravezande.

 He made his stage debut in Amsterdam in 1903, and over the next few years built a reputation to the point where he was invited to perform in Paris, eventually co-starring in several roles with Sarah Bernhardt, with whom he was involved romantically.
-In 1910, he made his motion picture debut alongside Bernhardt in La dame aux camélias, a silent film made in France based on the play by Alexandre Dumas, fils.
+In 1910, he made his motion picture debut alongside Bernhardt in La dame aux camélias, a silent film made in France and based on the play by Alexandre Dumas, fils.

 Career

-In 1910, he and Bernhardt travelled to the United States, where The New York Times first published, and then retracted, the announcement of their impending marriage.
-(She was 37 years his senior.)
+In 1910, Tellegen and Bernhardt travelled to the United States, where The New York Times first published, and then retracted, the announcement of their impending marriage.
+(She was 39 years his senior.)
 Back in France, in 1912 they made their second film together, Les Amours de la reine Élisabeth (Queen Elizabeth), and the following year, Adrienne Lecouvreur.
 The latter is considered a lost film.

 In the summer of 1913, Tellegen went to London where he produced and starred in a play based on Oscar Wilde's novel The Picture of Dorian Gray.
 Invited back to the United States, Tellegen worked in theatre and made his first American film in 1915, titled The Explorer, followed by The Unknown, both with Dorothy Davenport as his co-star.
-Considered one of the best-looking actors on screen, he followed up with three straight films starring with Geraldine Farrar.
+Considered one of the best-looking actors on screen, he followed up with three straight films starring alongside Geraldine Farrar.
+In 1920, Tellegen authored and starred in the play Blind Youth which played on tour in Toronto at the Princess Theatre.

+Personal life

-Tellegen's marriage to Farrar ended in divorce in 1923.
-Tellegen married a total of four times, the first to a sculptress in 1903 (this union produced a daughter), the second to Farrar in 1916.
+Tellegen married a total of four times, first to a sculptor in 1903 (this union produced a daughter), and second to Farrar in 1916.
+His marriage to Farrar ended in divorce in 1923.
 His third marriage was to actress Nina Romano (real name: Isabel Craven Dilworth), with whom he had a son.
 His fourth marriage was to silent film star Eve Casanova (real name Julia Horne).
 He became an American citizen in 1918.

+On December 25, 1929, Tellegen sustained burns to his face when he fell asleep while smoking.
+At the time, he was preparing for an out-of-town tryout for a play.
+To repair the damage, Tellegen underwent extensive plastic surgery.